-The School of Culinary Studies is accommodated at the University of Nicosia with specially designed kitchens which are generously equipped with the finest, professional equipment and advanced instructional technologies.
+The School of Culinary Studies laboratories are accommodated at the University of Nicosia main campus with specially designed kitchens which are generously equipped with the finest, professional equipment and advanced instructional technologies.

 The College's library is housed under the University of Nicosia.
 All Intercollege students and staff have full access to the University's library resources and facilities, as well as the bookstore which supplies the book needs of faculty members and students likewise.